-Funding Partners: MTC: Trish Stoops; VTA: Manolo González-Estay; CHSRA: Sharath Murthy, Wai-On Siu
+Funding Partners: SFCTA: Luis Zurinaga; VTA: Manolo González-Estay; CHSRA: Sharath Murthy, Wai-On Siu

-JPB has proposed a new revised Revenue Service Date (RSD) as a result of the risk refresh exercise performed by FTA-PMOC in December 2020.
-RSD is forecasted to occur between January 1, 2024 and March 31, 2024.
+The Revenue Service Date (RSD) is forecasted to occur between January 1, 2024 and March 31, 2024.
 When six to eight months of risk contingency is included, the new proposed revised RSD is September 26, 2024.